finmath/finmath-lib-cuda-extensions/README.md

 # finmath lib cuda extensions

 - - - -
-** Enabling finmath lib with cuda via jcuda. - Running finmath lib models on a GPU **
+**Enabling finmath lib with Cuda via jCuda. - Running finmath lib models on a GPU**
 - - - -

 The finmath lib cuda extensions provide a Cuda implementation of the finmath lib interfaces `RandomVariable` and `BrownianMotion` compatible with finmath lib 4.0.12 or later.